jorgeacunam/jorgeacunam.github.io/_members/Matias.md

 ---
 layout: about
 inline: false
-group: Undergraduate Students
+group: Master Student in Engineering Sciences
-group_rank: 3
+group_rank: 2
-group_order: 1
+group_order: 3
 external: true

 title: Agostino Ansaldo
-description: Undergraduate Directed Research Student
+description: Master Student in Engineering Sciences
 lastname: Ansaldo
 publications:

 teaser: >
-    Agostino Ansaldo is a fourth-year Civil Industrial Engineering student at Universidad Adolfo Ibáñez in Chile.
-His research focuses on public health logistics, particularly the Home Health Care Scheduling and Routing Problem.
-Under the direction of Prof. Jorge Acuña, he is currently optimizing the allocation and scheduling of home health services to improve efficiency and patient outcomes.
-The project is being carried out in collaboration with a CESFAM in Peñalolén, Santiago.
+    Agostino Ansaldo is a Master's student in Industrial Engineering at Universidad Adolfo Ibáñez in Chile.
+His research focuses on public health logistics, particularly in the operating room resource utilization.
+Under the direction of Prof. Jorge Acuña, he is currently optimizing the assignment and scheduling of surgical services to improve efficiency and patient outcomes.
+The project is being carried out in collaboration with private and public institutions in Chile.

 profile:
     name: Agostino Ansaldo
-    position: Undergraduate Directed Research Student
+    position: Master Student in Engineering Sciences
     align: right
     image: AGOSTINO_2.jpeg
     email: agansaldo@alumnos.uai.cl